-It is important to consider the individual circumstances of each matter as Blended Families can impact on how the Court determines what parenting arrangements are in the best interests of children.
+It is important to consider the individual circumstances of each matter as blended families can impact how the court determines what parenting arrangements are in the best interests of the children.

 Determining what is in the child’s best interests

-When the Court is tasked with determining what is in the best interests of children, it much consider two primary factors:
+When the Court is tasked with determining what is in the best interests of children, it must consider two primary factors: